 Lemlist → Attio: outbound that actually shows up in the CRM

 Most outbound teams run Lemlist as a parallel universe.
 Sequences fire, replies come in, the SDR copies the hot ones into the CRM (or doesn't).
 The CRM has a "contacted" field that's lying half the time.
 Leadership has no idea which segments work.
-We wire Lemlist directly into Attio.
-You build the list in Attio with all the filtering power that gives you (industry, stage, last activity, company size).
-Enrollment into the right sequence is automatic.
-Replies, opens, positive responses, opt-outs - all mirrored back onto the Person record with enough metadata that your reports are actually trustworthy.
+We wire Lemlist directly into Attio via n8n.
+You build the list in Attio with all the filtering power that gives you — industry, stage, last activity, company size, any custom attribute.
+Enrollment into the right Lemlist campaign is automatic.
+Replies, opens, bounces, opt-outs: all mirrored back onto the Attio Person record with enough metadata that your reporting is actually trustworthy.
+The result is outbound that belongs to your CRM, not to a sidebar tool your next SDR will forget to check.

 Direction